JuliusDorfman/stone-lore/README.md

 ##Hearthstone:

 ###Included Standard Card Set Only:
-Updated: 07/31/2018
+Updated: 04/13/2019
  - Basic
  - Classic
- - Journey to Un'Goro
- - Knights of the Frozen Throne
- - Kobolds & Catacombs
  - The Witchwood
  - The Boomsday Project
+ - Rastakhan's Rumble
+ - Rise of Shadows

 ###NO LONGER INCLUDED:
  - Naxxramas